-We’ve all seen long lists of what it takes (and what the cost might be) to raise children.
+We’ve all seen long lists of what your child needs (and what the cost might be) to be raised the correct way.
 Those lists can be overwhelming.
 And then we throw in the holiday season, with the never-ending advertisements, catalogs and shopping.
-We start to wonder what our children need and whether we’re actually providing those things.
+We start to wonder what our child needs and whether we’re actually providing those things.

-Here are a few things I think children do NOT need:
+Here are a few things I think your child does NOT need:

 - They absolutely do not need hundreds of toys that light up, play “music” or require batteries.